 Nerves, excitement and eventually, sheer exhaustion means it is often the furthermost thing on her mind.

 Consider appointing one of your bridesmaids to make sure you are well hydrated and nourished by passing you water and snacks throughout the day.
+A wedding planner or on the day coordinator is also good at this!
+They will look after both of you and ensure you are looked after!

 What about the stuff from the reception?